crisfeim/cli-bearpublish/README.md

 ## Ideas for Future Improvements

-- **Theme selection** – Right now, the only supported theme is Duotone Light (❤️).
+- **Bear default's theme selection** – Right now, the only supported theme is Duotone Light (❤️).
 I’d like to support theme selection via CLI:
   `BearPublishCLI (...args...) --theme duotone-light`
 - **Frontend theme switcher** – Ideally, visitors should be able to select themes from the generated site's UI.
 - **Fix UI bug** – There's a minor issue when selecting nested menu items that aren’t expanded yet.